moiponenkuna9-stack/CybersecurityChatbot/CybersecurityChatbot/README.md

 - `exit` ? closes nicely

 ### 11. GitHub and CI
 I made a GitHub repository and committed my code after each major feature (at least 6 commits).
-I set up GitHub Actions to automatically build the project on every push – this checks for any errors.
+I set up GitHub Actions to automatically build the project on every push â€“ this checks for any errors.

 ### 12. Video Presentation
 I recorded an 8?minute video showing the bot running, explaining my code, and demonstrating all the features.
 I used my own voice (no AI voice) and uploaded it as an unlisted YouTube link.